This Is Nora Drake: Format

-Opening (read by announcer): "This Is Nora Drake, a modern story seen through the window of a woman's heart".
+The opening (read by announcer) called the show "This Is Nora Drake, a modern story seen through the window of a woman's heart".

 Nora Drake was a nurse at Page Memorial Hospital in a medium-sized town.
 She was one of several women featured on radio soap operas who "were adept at becoming involved with scoundrels, liars, or, as was most likely, married men."
-In Drake's case, she was a nurse in love with Dr. Ken Martinson, who married nurse Peggy King before he realized that his true love was Drake.
-King refused to divorce Martinson and had a "furious confrontation" with Drake, after which King was crippled in an automobile accident, leaving Martinson feeling obligated to remain married.
-Among other efforts against Drake, King (whose father was a trustee of the hospital at which Drake worked) sought her father's help in getting Drake fired.
-After five years of making life difficult for Martinson, King was killed, which enabled Drake to pursue her romance.
+In Nora's case, she was a nurse in love with Dr. Ken Martinson, who married nurse Peggy King before he realized that his true love was Nora.
+Peggy refused to divorce Ken and had a "furious confrontation" with Nora, after which Peggy was crippled in an automobile accident, leaving Ken feeling obligated to remain married.
+Among other efforts against Nora, Peggy (whose father was a trustee of the hospital) sought her father's help in getting Nora fired.
+After five years of making life difficult for Ken, Peggy was killed, which enabled Nora to pursue her romance.

-Drake's life gained another complication when her long-lost father returned.
+Nora's life gained another complication when her long-lost father returned.
 He proved to be unstable and impulsive, and he went to prison for shooting a gambler.

 A review of the November 12, 1947, episode of the program in the trade publication Billboard indicated that it followed a familiar pattern for radio soap operas: "The stuff shapes up as old hat, but commercial".